bamarco/cmdstanpy-windows/README.md

 # Cmdstanpy on Windows

-- TODO: github workflow does not currently bundle cmdstan into the exe
+- github workflow does not currently bundle cmdstan into the exe
-  - possibly works when using pyinstaller from a conda or mamba environment
+- nix python support for windows is experimental enough so as to be non-existent